 The Grievance Committee shall consist of one representative from each campus, elected by each campus faculty organization.
 Members must be tenured and may be senators.
 Members cannot be persons who are serving on the local or Palmetto College Campuses Tenure and Promotion Committee.
-Committee members shall be elected before the Spring Faculty Senate meeting and will serve for one year beginning at the first Senate meeting of the following academic year.
+Committee members shall be elected before the Spring Faculty Senate meeting and will respond to grievances concerning reviews conducted during the year for which that committee was elected.